 While vodka is usually associated with Russia and other Eastern European countries, it’s actually America’s favorite spirit.
 (We drink more vodka than gin, rum, tequila and cognac combined.)
 But despite its popularity, it’s still pretty misunderstood.
-To clear up some common misconceptions, we asked Tony Abou-Ganim, an all-star bartender and author of the recently published Vodka Distilled, for help.
-Here are the five most common myths he hears, along with the truth.
-Cheers!
+To clear up some common misconceptions, we asked Tony Abou-Ganim, an all-star bartender and the author of "Vodka Distilled," for help.
+These are the five most common myths he hears, along with the truth.

-All Vodka is the Same.
+1. All Vodka Is the Same

 Not even close.
 The spirit reflects where it comes from and what it was distilled from.
 “Traditional-style vodkas, primarily from Eastern Europe, are much more assertive, robust and celebrate their raw ingredients,” says Abou-Ganim, while “the West produces a much softer, more approachable vodka.”

-More Distillations = Better Vodka.
+2. More Distillations = Better Vodka

 We hear this from a lot from both brands and consumers.
 But according to Abou-Ganim, this isn’t true.
 For one, each company defines exactly what constitutes a single distillation, and every distillery is set up differently.
 And if a vodka is overdistilled, there’s a risk of stripping out all the “flavor, aroma and character of the base ingredients,” he says.
 What you’re left with is essentially pure alcohol.

-Vodka is Made from Potatoes.
+3. Vodka Is Made from Potatoes

-Price = Quality.
+5. Price = Quality